Skip to main content

 Tariff rules based on the country of assembly

-The imported auto parts and metals tariffs will have a widespread impact as there’s hardly a vehicle sold in the U.S., made here or not, that doesn’t have at least a few parts and some steel and aluminum bits made in and imported from factories in other countries.
+The full 25% tariff on imported autos and metals remains in place and will have a widespread impact as there’s hardly a vehicle sold in the U.S., made here or not, that doesn’t have at least a few parts and some steel and aluminum bits made in and imported from factories in other countries.

-Vehicles from Canada and Mexico: Cars built in our neighboring countries to the north and south are subject to import tariffs but at lower rates under the United States-Mexico-Canada Agreement, which replaced the North American Free Trade Agreement (NAFTA) treaty in the first Trump administration.
+Vehicles from Canada and Mexico: Cars built in our neighboring countries to the north and south are subject to import tariffs but at lower rates under the United States-Mexico-Canada Agreement.
 Like all domestic automakers, most major import brands have large manufacturing operations in North America.

-Vehicles not assembled in North America: Affecting giant manufacturers like Toyota to tiny manufacturers like Ineos, the tariff will be 25% on any vehicle shipped to the U.S. For almost every make and model, there will be a hit based on imported parts content.
+Vehicles not assembled in North America, except those from the U.K.: From giant manufacturers like Toyota to startups like VinFast, the tariff will be 25% on any vehicle shipped to the U.S. For almost every make and model, there will be a hit based on imported parts content.

 Many industry analysts, including Edmunds Director of Insights Ivan Drury, expect the result to be higher prices and turmoil in the retail market — for new and used cars — as shoppers and dealers alike struggle to cope with rapidly advancing sticker shock and a scarcer supply of new models.